Sci-Fi Films of the ’60s

 |Cyril Cusack||as The Captain|

 Bradbury’s classic novel starts out very twisted and creepy, and gets more twisted.
 It describes a world where a fireman’s job is not to put fires out, but to set them—on anything considered antisocial, including books and people who read them.
 Where a normal fireman loves fire, and despises the people he burns.
-I think it’s only right to point out differences between the novel an the film.
+I think it’s only right to point out differences between the novel an the movie.

 OK so it wasn’t a high-budget flick.
 OK so it’s the ’60s and maybe what looked like scary uniforms then already looked dated, cute and silly by the ’70s, when I first saw this.
 But really, they lost it here.

 The novel opens with people being burned alive.
 Perhaps this was too much for the time.
 But flopping a few dozen paperbacks on a steel frame and lighting them on fire before some dour onlookers does nothing to set the novel’s stage of gleeful violence.
 In the novel, it is normal to do horrible things; nobody remembers any other way.
-The film misses this, and replaces it with a police-state motif, and I think, strains to portray instead of the “what’s wrong with this picture” world of Bradbury with a colorful, “hip” science fiction flick.
+The movie misses this, and replaces it with a police-state motif, and I think, strains to portray instead of the “what’s wrong with this picture” world of Bradbury with a colorful, “hip” science fiction flick.

 The biggest disappointment though is the “Mechanical Hound”.
 The description in the novel is just terrifying, first in the reversal of the usually nice cuddly idea of a dog, with that of a huge, fast, furious, lethal mechanical spider, of some malevolent intelligence, whose function is assassination—an instrument of social control.
 The Hound prop in the movie is small, slow, clumsy and almost cute.
 Such a thing would be an interesting study for modern CGI, but maybe it was beyond the technology of the time.

 Now, the novel is terrifying enough without the Hounds—they’re just one more manifestation of a morally inverted society.
 It might have been possible to portray the society without them.
-But to leave this silly prop in the film, they abandoned the terror and twist of the book.
+But to leave this silly prop in the movie, they abandoned the terror and twist of the book.

 + shrinking people for medicine